JIKOJI GUIDING TEACHERS

 PAMELA CHOBUN NENZEN BROWN

 Pamela Chobun Nenzen Brown was introduced to sitting meditation practice in 1976.
 Forty years later, as her father was declining with a neurodegenerative disease, she finally decided to stay seated.
-In 2017, Pamela met Sensei Gary Koan Janka and has been sitting with and serving Santa Barbara Zen Center ever since.
+In 2017, Pamela met Sensei Gary Koan Janka, and practiced for many years with and served Santa Barbara Zen Center.
 Koan Sensei introduced Pamela to Jikoji Zen Center where she was ordained in Kobun Chino Ottogawa Roshi's lineage by Shoho Michael Newhall in 2020.
 She received dharma transmission from Jakko Eso Vanja Palmers at Felsentor, Switzerland in 2022.

 OSHIN JENNINGS